EPSRC IAA Application Guidance & Eligibility Requirements

 - Are you Research Associate working the Engineering and Physical Sciences?

 - Do you have a vision that could develop your research to create impact?

 - Can you demonstrate the leadership skills to drive a project from funding application, through delivery to a successful outcome?

 The University of Glasgow’s EPSRC Impact Acceleration Account (IAA) is pleased to announce a programme of calls for proposals from Research Associates for projects which will develop impact based on their research.

-The next submission deadline is on 1st November 10am.
+The next submission deadline is on 7th March 2023 at 10am.

 At each submission deadline we will fund up to three projects with a maximum value of £20,000 each (i.e. there is a total pot of up to £60,000 available at each deadline).
 These calls are exclusively open to research associates with the allocated funds entirely set aside for RA-led projects.
 Eligible costs include salary, travel, consumables, access to facilities and sub-contracting, and other eligible IAA costs.
 Project activities can include: